 LTI shall encourage the acquisition of shares in Mycronic.
 If a senior executive buys shares in Mycronic, the company matches the amount by cash payment of the same amount.
 The matching amount shall be used to acquire shares in the company.
 The shares must be kept for four years.
 LTI is maximized to SEK 100 thousand after tax for the CEO and SEK 50 after tax for each of the other senior executives.
 If certain requirements after three years are met, the company shall make an additional payment corresponding up to 150 percent of the matching amount.
 The criteria mean that the employee still must be employed and have retained their acquired shares.
 In addition, the Board's established goals for the company's earnings per share must be met.
 Also this matching amont shall be used to acquire shares in the company, which must be kept for at least one year.

 Other benefits consist of a company car and health insurance.
-Additionally, the CEO is entitled to accommodation and an SJ annual pass.

-Employment contracts and severance pay
+Employment terms and severance

 CEO's employment contract carries a twelve-month notice for termination of employment from the company's side.
 During the period of termination, basic salary and other benefits shall apply, after which no benefits shall apply.
 After the notice period ends, severance pay equivalent to twelve months' salary shall be paid.